 When Lennox Salcedo was just 3-years-old, he was ready on third base for his next move in his little league baseball game.
 When his coach suddenly told him to run as hard as he could from his position on third base to home plate, the little kid had his own idea of how truly fast he should get there.

-Everyone in the Walnut Valley PONY little league baseball game in California erupted in laughter as little Lennox started running to home plate, but they were laughing because he wasn’t exactly sprinting there.
+Everyone in the Walnut Valley PONY little league baseball game in California erupted in laughter.
+They all watched little Lennox start running to home plate, but they were laughing because he wasn’t exactly sprinting there.
 In fact, he was doing the complete opposite.
-Lennox was doing his own version of a slow-mo run, as if someone put a slow motion video effect on what should’ve been a sprint to home base.
+Lennox was doing his own version of a slow-mo run.
+As if someone put a slow-motion video effect on what should’ve been a sprint to home base.

 Although Lennox’s mom was out of town, Lennox’s father is seen trying to persuade and encourage the little boy to pick up the pace halfway to home.
-Leah Espinoza, the team mom, captured Lennox shooing his father off on video, as he chooses to finish his little slo-mo video montage.
+Leah Espinoza, the team mom, captured Lennox shooing his father off on video.
+While he simply chose to finish his little slo-mo video montage.
 And his father backs off quickly to let Lennox enjoy the glory.

 Lennox’s cousin, Tabby Rodriguez, posted the eventual viral video on Twitter, and it was trending with almost 10 million views.
 She told TODAY, “He was definitely trying to put on a show for everyone,” inferring that maybe Lennox is ready for the big time, as he’s already won the hearts of the crowd.